GregariousMammal/Main-Site/_posts/2017-06-19-how-do-techies-and-creatives-learn-best-with-jessica-lovegood.md

 excerpt:
 ---

-In this episode Cate and Chris talk with Jessica Lovegood, a UX designer with a passion for undertsanding how people in the tech industry learn.
+In this episode Cate and Chris talk with Jessica Lovegood, a UX designer with a passion for understanding how people in the tech industry learn.

 -   Read the blog post discussed [here](https://medium.com/@uxofeverything/how-do-techies-and-creatives-learn-best-2ba485b22b94).
 -   [Jessica's website](https://www.jessicalovegood.co.uk/).